 g – Invoices are due for payment within fourteen days of the invoice date, by cash, cheque or credit card and we reserve the right to charge interest on overdue accounts at the rate of 2% per month.
 Queries on invoices must be raised within fourteen days of the date of issue.

 h – We prefer payments by direct debit.
-Our fees are computed on an annual basis, however where payments are made by standing order or direct debit each payment is deemed to be a stand alone contract for services during the month of payment.
+Our fees are computed on an annual basis, however where payments are made by direct debit each payment is deemed to be a stand alone contract for services during the month of payment.

-i – For clients paying by standing order / direct debit, an annual vat invoice is provided for the calendar year.
-Fee invoices covered by standing order are for accounting and control only.
+i – For clients paying by direct debit, an annual vat invoice is provided for the calendar year.
+Fee invoices covered by direct debit are for accounting and control only.

-j – If standing orders or direct debits are unpaid or missed, and your account is in debit (money owed to us) we may make an administration charge of up to £10 per missed payment.
+j – If direct debits are unpaid or missed, and your account is in debit (money owed to us) we may make an administration charge of up to £10 per missed payment.

 k.
-Where standing orders or direct debits are cancelled, or two standing orders or direct debits in a row are unpaid, any outstanding balance becomes payable in full.
+Where direct debits are cancelled, or two direct debits in a row are unpaid, any outstanding balance becomes payable in full.

 l – In the event of credit terms being breached we may levy credit charges and interest in accordance with Late Payment of Commercial Debts (Interest) Act 1988 as amended by EC Directive 2000/35/EC.